ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         2. `zasr` decides how the acoustic sum rule is enforced.
 If the ASR is not enforced, the lowest frequency phonons at the $\Gamma$-point will not have zero frequencies.
 This is not a physical behaviour, as we will explain later.
         3. `filefrc` is the name of the FILE for writing the FoRCe constants in real space.

-    - Run `q2r.x` with this input file now and save the output.
+    - Run `q2r.x < 03_CD_q2r.in > q2r.out`.
 This will run almost instantly.
-    - This will produce the output file `CD444.fc` has the force constants for each pair of atoms in a 4x4x4 supercell.
+    - This will produce the output file `CD444.fc` containing the force constant matrix for each pair of atoms in a 4x4x4 supercell.
+So this is $K(\mathrm{R})$.
 You do not need to know how to read this file now.

 ### Step 4: run the `matdyn.x` calculation